Spina

-Spina was an Etruscan port city, established by the end of the 6th century BCE, on the Adriatic at the ancient mouth of the Po.
+Spina was an Etruscan port city, located in the province of Ferrara and Emilia-Romagna region of Italy, established by the end of the 6th century BCE, on the Adriatic at the ancient mouth of the Po.

 Discovery

 The site of Spina was lost until modern times, when drainage schemes in the delta of the Po River in 1922 first officially revealed a necropolis of Etruscan Spina about four miles west of the commune of Comacchio.

 The fishermen of Comacchio, it soon turned out, had been the source of "Etruscan" vases (actually ancient imports from Greece) and other artifacts that had appeared for years on the archeological black market.

 The archaeological finds from the burials of Spina were discovered with the help of aerial photography.
 Aside from the white reflective surfaces of the modern drainage channels there appeared in the photographs a ghostly network of dark lines and light rectangles, the former indicating richer vegetation on the sites of ancient canals.
 Thus the layout of the ancient trading port was revealed, now miles from the sea, due to the sedimentation of the Po delta.